yh1126611/promoter_methylation_calculations/README.md

 ## Installation guide
 Packages `data.table` must be installed in R prior to usage.
 ## Demo
 Declare function `compute_tvd_pvalues()` from script.
 Find inputs compute_tvd/MP_wg_hg38.tsv (MP of all CpGs on hg38 genome) and compute_tvd/MP_TSS_hg38.tsv (MP and distance from TSS for all TSS-vicinal (±10,000 bp) CpGs on hg38).
-Run function via
+Run function by:
 ```
 compute_tvd_pvalues("MP_wg_hg38.tsv", "MP_TSS_hg38_tsv")
 ```
 A data frame comprising information on p-value at every distance point is expected.
 30 hour runtime is expected.
 ## Instructions for use
 Prepare two tab-delimited files: 1.
 Population (`wg_file`; whole-genome) and 2. sample (`element_file`; region of interest e.g. TSS vicinity).
 The population file must comprise rows corresponding to every CpG on genome and contain a column with MP information (column 4 by default).
 The sample file must comprise rows corresponding to CpG inside the region of interest and contain a column with distance, MP and strand information (columns 2, 3 and 4, respectively, by default).
-Run function via
+Run function by:
 ```
 compute_tvd_pvalues("<population_file>", "<sample_file>")
 ```